 Cell Phone Policy

-As clearly articulated in our School Agenda, I would like to remind you of the cell phone policy at Simon Fraser.
-Before school, at lunch and after school students are able to use cell phones for appropriate use.
+As clearly articulated in our School Agenda, we would like to remind you of the cell phone policy at Simon Fraser.
+The policy is different for those students in grade 5 and 6 from the students in Grade 7,8, and 9.
+The students in grade 5 and 6 are to put their phones "Away for the Day".
+This means that the students must have their phones in their locker for the entire day, including lunch.
+In Grade 7, 8 and 9, the students can have their cell phones before school, at lunch and after school students are able to use cell phones for appropriate use.
 During class time however, cell phones need to be kept in student's lockers - home is even better.
 Cell phone usage at school is an extreme distraction to learning, provides rude interruptions and stymies social interaction.
 If parents have a need to contact their child (and vice versa) parents can call the school and we can deliver the message to the student - students are able to use school phones in the classroom or in the office to call a parent.
 If a student is found using their cell phone during classtime or between classes, they will be asked to take it to the office.
 The cell phone will be placed in the school safe - to be picked up by the student the following day after school.
 Alternatively parents can pick up the cell phone after school on the same day.
 We appreciate your support!

 Movement in Hallways